American Chopper: Video games

 Due to its popularity during the first seasons, American Chopper inspired two video game titles.
 The first was American Chopper developed by Creat Studios, and published by Activision Value, released for PlayStation 2, Microsoft Windows, and Xbox on November 23, 2004.
 The second, American Chopper 2: Full Throttle was also developed by Creat Studios, and published by Activision was released for PlayStation 2 and Xbox on November 16, 2005, then later for GameCube on November 22, 2005 and for Microsoft Windows on August 16, 2006.

 A video pinball arcade game made by Incredible Technologies reached on-site play testing but was never released.

 Meme

-A series of memes were made using frames from the argument between Paul Teutel Sr. & Paul Teutel Jr. in season 6 episode 1.
+A series of memes were made using frames from the argument between Paul Teutul Sr. & Paul Teutul Jr. in season 6 episode 1.
 The meme format features captions placed over the two men in certain frames during their argument.
 The captions usually show some common argument in the current culture.